"Devastated" ex-UBS trader says he lost control

-Ending an emotional three-day defence against charges of fraud and false accounting, a tearful Adoboli said he was "devastated" and "sorry beyond words" about the losses.
+Ending an emotional three-day defense against charges of fraud and false accounting, a tearful Adoboli said he was "devastated" and "sorry beyond words" about the losses.

 But he attacked the culture of investment banks, arguing that compliance rules were "aspirational" and that traders had to bend rules to achieve the goals set by senior management.